Togohogo1-Archive/joshgone-music/docs/index.md

 ## TODO

-- [ ] Some accent colours are still blue
 - [ ] Fix inconsistency with GLOBAL_EFFECTS
 - [ ] Click links on the docs should link externally
 - [ ] Tags for command versioning